wearewhys/magnivore-docs/sources.rst

-The joins section
+The sources section
 =================
-Joins are used to specify how to collect data from the source database.
-Joins can have four properties: table, on, switch and  conditions.
+Sources are used to specify how to collect data from the source database.
+They can have four properties: table, on, switch and  conditions.

 Table